ansible-community/ansible-build-data/docs/automated-process.md

     pip install antsibull[clipboard]
     ```

-6. Then announce the release on the Forum, the mailing list and Matrix by
+6. Then announce the release on the Forum and Matrix by
    running the following command in the `${MAJOR_VERSION}` directory of the
    `ansible-build-data` checkout: